San Diego Prenuptial/Postnuptial Agreements Lawyer

 These days, prenuptial contracts in San Diego are often employed by “ordinary people” to protect their right to determine what happens to their ordinary amounts of wealth.

 The Uniform Premarital Agreement Act (UPAA) is the state law governing California prenups since 1986.
 It requires that written prenuptial agreements are signed by both parties; the agreement automatically goes into effect when the marriage takes place.
-A premarital agreement can cover a couple’s present and future property rights, as well as other matters, but it cannot include any agreement that might negatively affect matters of child support, child custody, and visitation, which remain subject to court order.
+A premarital agreement can cover a couple’s present and future property rights, as well as other matters, but it cannot include any agreement that might negatively affect matters of child support, child custody, and visitation, which remain subject to a court order.

 Principles of general contract law also apply to prenuptial agreements.
 Premarital agreements require valid consent, meaning that a person must have the mental ability to consent, and that consent cannot be the result of fraud, inappropriate influence, or mistake.

 The agreements vary considerably in their details and may extend to completely non-financial issues.
 A typical “prenup” inventories the assets, asset protection, and liabilities of both prospective spouses, and expressly declares what each spouse’s rights will be to the inventoried items in the case of death or divorce.
 If executed properly, the terms of the agreement override the laws that would ordinarily apply to determine that.

-Prenuptial contracts may also be used to protect the spouses from each other’s debts.
+Prenuptial contracts may also be used to protect spouses from each other’s debts.

 On the other hand, requesting a prenuptial agreement may well get the marriage off on the wrong foot.
 Despite rational explanations about why the agreement is no big deal, many prospective spouses probably dislike the idea more than they admit.